-In Canada you have to carry mandatory auto insurance if you are a motorist, as per law.
+In Canada, you have to carry mandatory auto insurance if you are a motorist, as per law.
 The different Canadian provinces have their own rules and regulating bodies for auto insurance.
 There are 3 territories and 10 provinces in Canada.
-These include Alberta, British Columbia, Nova Scotia, Ontario, New Brunswick, Saskatchewan, Newfoundland and Labrador, Manitoba, Quebec, Prince Edward Island, Northwest Territories, Yukon and Nunavut.
-The regulatory restrictions regarding age for licensing also varies in Canada as per location.
+These include Alberta, British Columbia, Nova Scotia, Ontario, New Brunswick, Saskatchewan, Newfoundland and Labrador, Manitoba, Quebec, Prince Edward Island, Northwest Territories, Yukon, and Nunavut.
+The regulatory restrictions regarding age for licensing also vary in Canada as per the location.

 If you are under the age of 16 years then you may check with the Motor Vehicle Regulations Department in your province for the minimum age.
 There may be additional requirements that you need to meet if you are a minor.
 Also, you may get car insurance once you have your driving license when your parent or guardian is a co-signer.
 Or, your parents may add you as a minor to their auto policy if you don’t own a car.
 In all parts of Canada, the minimum legal age for your driving license and car insurance is the same.
 You may not get license plates for your vehicle until you have valid insurance.

-The minimum age required to get a driver license in New Brunswick is at least 16 years that is only with the consent of parent.
-To apply for the graduated licensing system you must get parent’s or guardian’s consent if you are under 18 years old.
+The minimum age required to get a driver’s license in New Brunswick is at least 16 years that is only with the consent of the parent.
+To apply for the graduated licensing system you must get your parent’s or guardian’s consent if you are under 18 years old.
 There are 3 auto insurance regulators in New Brunswick.
-These include the Office of the Superintendent of Financial Institutions, the New Brunswick Insurance Board and the Superintendent’s Office.
+These include the Office of the Superintendent of Financial Institutions, the New Brunswick Insurance Board, and the Superintendent’s Office.

-In Ontario the minimum age to apply for a driver license and purchase car insurance is 16 years.
-If you are less than 18 years then you may get a vehicle permit if you have an identity proof to confirm your signature, age, and legal name.
+In Ontario, the minimum age to apply for a driver’s license and purchase car insurance is 16 years.
+If you are less than 18 years then you may get a vehicle permit if you have identity proof to confirm your signature, age, and legal name.
 The Financial Services Commission of Ontario regulates auto insurance in Ontario and there is a graduated licensing system.

-The minimum age to obtain a driver license and purchase insurance in Nova Scotia is 16 years old.
-But you may do so only with consent of parent or guardian.
+The minimum age to obtain a driver’s license and purchase insurance in Nova Scotia is 16 years old.
+But you may do so only with the consent of a parent or guardian.
 In Nova Scotia, the Nova Scotia Utility and Review Board regulate auto insurance and has a graduated licensing system.

-To get a driver license in Prince Edward Island you must be at least 16 years.
-You must be at least 16 years to drive a motorcycle, car or a light truck.
-The Island Regulatory and Appeals Commission and Office of the Superintendent of Insurance regulates auto insurance in PEI and there is a graduated licensing system.
+To get a driver’s license in Prince Edward Island you must be at least 16 years.
+You must be at least 16 years to drive a motorcycle, car, or light truck.
+The Island Regulatory and Appeals Commission and Office of the Superintendent of Insurance regulate auto insurance in PEI and there is a graduated licensing system.

-You may obtain your driver license in Quebec when you are at least 16 years old and when you are less than 18 years you must get parental consent.
+You may obtain your driver’s license in Quebec when you are at least 16 years old and when you are less than 18 years you must get parental consent.

 Currently, Nunavut does not have a graduated licensing system and to obtain a learner driver license you must be at least 15 years old.
 However, you may appear for a road test only once you are 16 years old.